nortikin/sverchok/docs/nodes/surface/extrude_curve.rst

 This node generates a Surface object by extruding one Curve (called "profile") along another Curve (called "Extrusion").
 The Profile curve may optionally be rotated while extruding, to make result look more naturally.

+It is supposed that the profile curve is positioned so that it's "logical center" (i.e., the point, which is to be moved along the extrusion curve) is located at the global origin `(0, 0, 0)`.

 Surface domain: Along U direction - the same as of "profile" curve; along V direction - the same as of "extrusion" curve.